pixdoet/aMuseMent/readme.md

 A: `ffmpeg` is not installed!
 Get it and make sure it's in your PATH.

-Q: *Why no Windows add-to-iTunes?*

-A: Add to iTunes on Windows is coming soon!
-I just need some time to figure out the correct directory for Windows iTunes.

 Q: *Will this support Spotify?*

 A: No. Spotify's API is too much of a hassle for me to deal with rn.